lesandie/flask-app/README.md

 (virtualenv)$ curl http://localhost:8080/hello/username
 ```

-* There are some tests designed with Pytest.
+* There are a couple of tests designed with Pytest.
 To use them open a new terminal:

 ```bash
 (virtualenv)$ source env.sh